SW-g16/sw/documentation/domain-modelling.md

 // methodology? we opened protege, then clicked stuff until we were done

+/* // outlined in Goals
-As outlined under 'Domain and Scope' (and detailed in 'Conceptualization'), our goal was to create an ontology that allows a user to look up voting history and patterns for a variety of voting assemblies.
-For this, we first needed to investigate which legislative assemblies had the relevant data publicly available in a manner that could automatically be extracted.
-Next, we needed to see what additional data was available for the legislative assembly members, and which of that data would be relevant to looking up voting patterns.
-Finally, the practical task of ontology construction was done in the Protégé ontology editor.
+As outlined under 'Domain and Scope' (and detailed in 'Conceptualization'), our goal was to create an ontology that allows a user to look up voting history and patterns for a variety of voting assemblies. */

+### Vocabulary Definition Process

+Our vocabulary is designed to express voting data and some other related data from a number of different sources.
+Its construction was enabled by a basic level of domain knowledge.
+The practical task of ontology construction was done in the Protégé ontology editor.

+### Automatic Data Querying and Construction

+We acquire large amounts of data and map it to our vocabulary,
+    before inserting it into our semantic database.

+The process of acquiring this data consists of

+ 1. identifying candidate sources
+ 2. evaluating and accessing candidate
+ 3. coding custom queriers and data constructors for different data sources

+#### Identifying Candidate Sources

+#### Evaluating and Accessing Candidate Sources

+#### Coding Custom Querier and Data Constructor

+##### Issues with Current Implementation

+ - We're converting from a custom json-data to a custom ttl vocabulary in Python, without using helpful libraries where we could.
+ - We're doing many small queries instead of one large bulk download of the source data.
+    This should change out of respect to source provider and for efficiency of import task.

 ## Conceptualization